Route types

 TRAFFIC

-This type of route will primarily lead us along roads of the highest category, i.e. motorways, expressways and large arterial roads.
-In this case, AM'Traffic information is not of primary importance, but is also taken into account as far as possible.
-On the one hand, this route is ideal for anyone who appreciates comfortable travel.
-On the other, it is highly recommended when road conditions are difficult (e.g. snowstorms) and there is justification for sticking to main, wide roads.
-It can also be useful at night when we prefer to avoid dark alleys.
+This type of route will primarily lead us along roads of the highest possible category, i.e. highways, expressways and large arteries.
+In this case, AM'Traffic information, i.e. about traffic density, is not of primary importance, but as far as possible, it is also taken into account.
+On the one hand, this is an ideal route for anyone who values travel comfort.
+On the other hand, it is highly recommended when road conditions are difficult (e.g. blizzards) and it makes sense to stick to main, wide roads.
+It can also be useful at night, when we prefer to avoid dark alleys.

 Short

-The shortest way to your destination on good roads
+The shortest route to the destination on good roads

 TRAFFIC

-It takes the shortest route possible to get from A to B, even if it takes longer - AM'Traffic' is not taken into account.
-Importantly, this type of route, as opposed to the Off-road route, avoids taking roads of the lowest, or usually not the best, category.
-Choose this route type if you absolutely want to limit the number of kilometres you can travel.
+Leads along the shortest possible road that can be traveled from point A to B, even if it takes longer - AM'Traffic, i.e. traffic density, is not taken into account.
+Choose this type of route if you absolutely want to limit the kilometers traveled.

-The shortest way to your destination on all roads
+The shortest way to the destination via side roads

 TRAFFIC

-With this choice, the mapped route will be as short as possible and will not take into account the road category, which means that AutoMapa can lead the user along sections of roads of lower categories, including dirt roads.
-This can be a challenge; we recommend using 4x4 drive.
-Important: this route option will only appear for a distance of less than 130 km.
+With this option selected, the designated route will be as short as possible and will take into account the category of roads, the opposite of the Safe route - main roads will be avoided, which means that AutoMapa may lead along sections of lower category roads, including dirt roads.
+This can be a challenge, we recommend using a 4x4 vehicle.
+Important: this option will only appear for routes shorter than 130 km.

 TRAFFIC

-The mapped route does not take into account street directions, entry bans or road categories.
-This option is useful when travelling on foot or by bike.
-It does not lead along international roads or motorways.
-The maximum length of the walking route is about 130 km, but probably no one plans to walk that much...
+The designated route does not take into account street directions, no-entry signs and other blockades.
+This option is useful when traveling on foot or by bicycle.
+It does not lead along international roads or highways.
+The maximum length of the Pedestrian route is approximately 130 km, but probably no one plans such long walks...

 Cross-country